USEPA/AMET/docs/AMET_Install_Guide_v15.md

 * `EXEC_sitex_daily_config` - sitecmp_dailyo3 executable directory path
 * `EXEC_sitex_config` - sitecmp executable directory path
 * `obs_data_dir` - observational data directory path; typically $amet_base/obs
-* `mysql_server` - IP Address or name of MySQL server used for AMET
+* `mysql_server` - IP Address or name of MySQL/MariaDB server used for AMET
-* `amet_login` - login ID to the AMET MySQL database server
+* `amet_login` - login ID to the AMET MySQL/MariaDB database server
-* `amet_pass`- password for the AMET MySQL database server
+* `amet_pass`- password for the AMET MySQL/MariaDB database server
 * `maxrec` - the maximum number of records allowed in a single MySQL query
 * `Bldoverlay_exe_config` - bldoverlay executable directory path

-*Note: the amet_login and amet_pass settings in the amet-config.R script must be for a MySQL user that has read-write access to the database.*
+*Note: the amet_login and amet_pass settings in the amet-config.R script must be for a MySQL/MariaDB user that has read-write access to the database.*

 Following from the example above, if you created a user called *ametsecure* with the password *some_pass*, set **amet_login** and **amet_pass** in amet-config.R to use these settings.
-Otherwise, set these variable to login and password that you selected when setting up MySQL.
+Otherwise, set these variable to login and password that you selected when setting up MySQL/MariaDB.

 Additional AMET configuration is handled in the database loading and plot creation scripts.
 See the AMET 1.3 User’s Guide on configuring AMET for additional details.